splunk/public-o11y-docs/gdi/opentelemetry/deployment-modes.rst

 Kubernetes
 ----------------------------------

-To see which mode the Collector is deployed as, check the config mappings in your Helm chart.
+The Collector for Kubernetes has different deployment options.
+You can configure them using the ``enabled`` field in their respective Helm value mappings.
 See :ref:`otel-kubernetes-config-advanced` for information on how to access your configuration yaml.

+The available deployments are:

+* Agent-only, with an agent deamonset
+* All modes on, which includes a Gateway and ``clusterReceiver`` deployments

+There's also the ``networkExplorer.kernelCollector`` daemonset and ``networkExplorer.k8sCollector`` deployment.
+See more in :ref:`network-explorer-setup`.

 If you want to change the Collector mode, deploy a new Helm chart with the desired configuration to override the existing config.
 See :new-page:`Rolling update deployment <https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#rolling-update-deployment>` in the official Kubernetes documentation.